 Bottom line: We won’t be playing GTA 6 for at least a few more years — likely longer.

-Unfortunately, since GTA 6 isn’t yet announced, there isn’t a trailer for it.
-The first trailer for Grand Theft Auto V launched exactly 10 years ago on November 2, 2011.
+Unfortunately, there isn’t a GTA 6 trailer just yet, but we might get one in 2022.
+The first trailer for Grand Theft Auto V launched over 10 years ago on November 2, 2011, which could give us an indication of the marketing timeline.
 GTA V didn’t launch until two years later in 2013.
 The first trailer for GTA IV was published in March 2007, a year ahead of the game’s release date.
-So, assuming the 2024-2025 release window is accurate, we’ll likely get a trailer for GTA 6 in the next couple of years.
+So, assuming the 2024-2025 release window is accurate, we’ll likely get a trailer for GTA 6 in the next year or so.

 Given the supposed release window, it’s likely GTA 6 will launch for PS5, Xbox Series X/S, and PC (though, PC launches are typically after the console release).
 Each console generation since the original PlayStation has received at least one GTA game, and we don’t anticipate that trend to stop any time soon.

-While we don’t know much about this game, it will probably be an ambitious project, meaning Rockstar will probably skip the previous generation since the PS4 and Xbox One likely wouldn’t be able to handle it.
+While we don’t know much about this game, it will probably be an ambitious project, meaning Rockstar will probably skip the previous generation since the PS4 and Xbox One likely wouldn’t be able to handle it (at least not without some serious compromises).
 Likewise, it probably won’t come to Nintendo Switch, though it could launch for whatever Nintendo’s next platform is (but we wouldn’t count on it).

 The heart of GTA has always been its open-world exploration, fast cars, and action-packed gameplay.
 The series evolved in 2001 with the release of GTA III, marking the first installment to be presented in 3D (instead of the 2D, top-down perspective).
 Then, GTA Online expanded on the formula again, focusing on multiplayer connectivity while retaining all the things that make GTA so much fun.

 It’s unclear if GTA 6 will revolutionize the formula once again, but considering just how long it’s been in the works, expectations are immense.
 One possibility is that GTA 6 will take place in a familiar setting — possibly a modern version of Vice City.
-Tom Henderson seems to believe so, anyway.
-In addition, the map itself will likely evolve over time, as we’ve seen in GTA Online.
-This was reported by Jason Schreier.
+Henderson seems to believe so, anyway.
+In addition, the map itself will likely evolve over time, as we’ve seen in GTA Online, according to Schreier.

 I dunno I haven't seen everything but it's still early in development, it has an evolving/expanding map (which I also reported last year), etc